meghanat/megha_simulator/README.md

 **NOTE:**

-The dependency graph may not show some classes in the project.
+- The dependency graph may not show some classes in the project.
 For example, the `TaskEndEvent` will not show in the dependency graph because it is not imported into any other file/module in the project.
 This rule applies to all other such classes and code as well.
 Below is the reason from the `pydeps` project which we are using:
 > `pydeps` finds imports by looking for import-opcodes in python bytecodes (think `.pyc` files).
 Therefore, only imported files will be found *(ie. `pydeps` will not look at files in your directory that are not imported).*
+- Use only the `Python` container for this.

 ## Dependency Graph